JonasMoss/univariateML/vignettes/overview.md

 ![plot of chunk qqplots](figure/qqplots-1.png)

 The QQ plot shows that neither Weibull nor Gamma fits the data very well.

+If you prefer PP plots to QQ plots take a look at `?ppplotml` instead.

 # Plot Densities

+Use the `plot`, `lines` and `points` generics to plot the densities.

 ```r